schism-dev/schism/docs/coupling/coastalapp.md

 The NOAA Environmental Modeling System (NEMS) Coastal Application "CoastalApp" is a NUOPC-based coupled system using the NEMS coupler.

-The [SCHISM NUOPC](nuopc.html) cap is currently being integrated as an ocean component of the CoastalApp, replacing the twodimensional ADCIRC model; CoastalApp is available from a public repository [https://github.com/noaa-ocs-modeling/CoastalApp](https://github.com/noaa-ocs-modeling/CoastalApp), and its integration with SCHISM occurs in the `develop-updates` branch
+The [SCHISM NUOPC](nuopc.html) cap is currently being integrated as an ocean component of the CoastalApp; CoastalApp is available from a public repository [https://github.com/noaa-ocs-modeling/CoastalApp](https://github.com/noaa-ocs-modeling/CoastalApp), and its integration with SCHISM occurs in the `develop-updates` branch

 ## Obtaining and building CoastalApp